edcolvin/array-sync-issue/README.md

 If the length property is removed, the behavior will stop occurring.

+### Expected Behavior
+When there are no changes to the column options, Typeorm should recognize the current database schema matches the column configuration, and not drop and re-add the column during synchronization.

+### Actual Behavior
+When synchronizing on startup, Typeorm issues SQL queries to drop and re-add the column, even though nothing has changed.

-## Steps to reproduce the issue
+### Steps to Reproduce
+1. Configre Typeorm with a Postgres connection.
+2. Enable synchronization.
+3. Configure an entity with a column of type string[] and options set to { array: true, type: "character varying", length: 64 }.
+4. Launch the Typeorm app to create the new column, and then restart it to trigger synchronization again.

+#### To demonstrate with this repo:
 1. Clone the repo.
-2. Configure a test postgres database and test schema with owner test and password test.
+2. Configure a postgres database 'test' and schema 'test' with owner 'test' and password 'test', or update ormconfig.json as needed.
 3. npm install
 4. tsc
 5. Run "node dist/index.js" twice, once to create the schema, and a second time to demonstrate the issue.

-## What's the expected result?
-When there are no changes to the column options, Typeorm should recognize the current database schema matches the column configuration, and not drop and re-add the column.

-## What's the actual result?
-Every time the compiled code is executed after the initial schema creation, the console output will show the array of varchar column is removed and readded, losing any data that was stored in it.

-## Additional details
+### Additional Context
+Tested using Postgres version (from select version()): PostgreSQL 11.9 (Debian 11.9-1.pgdg90+1) on x86_64-pc-linux-gnu, compiled by gcc (Debian 6.3.0-18+deb9u1) 6.3.0 20170516, 64-bit

 Console output for subsequent executions of index.js:

 ```